 Less by Andrew Sean Greer

 Arthur Less finds himself suddenly single, when his long-time booty-buddy dumps him to marry a far more eligible (and age appropriate) bachelor.
-Arthur Less decides that he must act.
 He can’t RSVP “no” to the nuptials and admit defeat, but he couldn’t possibly attend either, especially with his own 50th birthday looming… so, he proceeds to accept every half-baked invitation he’s received to literary events around the world, and sends his ex his regrets, citing “unfortunate” prior engagements.
-I highly recommend this heartwarming adventure of self-discovery to anyone in need of a chuckle.
+I highly recommend this heartwarming Pulitzer Prize-winning adventure of self-discovery to anyone in need of a chuckle.
 Read my full review of Less here.

 In The Dream House by Carmen Maria Machado

 A blurb that promises a book “revolutionises” a genre, especially one as popular as memoir, seems quite literally unbelievable.
 But I’m here to tell you the truth: Carmen Maria Machado has done it with In The Dream House.
 It is an intimate, horrifying, beautiful, defiant, heartfelt, multi-dimensional account of her formative – and abusive – love affair with a partner she calls only “the woman in the Dream House”.
-It’s a must-read, and destined to become a pillar of the queer literary canon.
+It’s a must-read memoir, and destined to become a pillar of the queer literary canon.
+(If you loved her short story collection, Her Body And Other Parties, it’s an absolutely-must-can’t-miss-read!)
+Read my full review of In The Dream House here.

 The Manic Pixie Dream Boy Improvement Project by Lenore Appelhans